GVoreste/analysis_finance_reports/docs/source/dev/code.rst

     In this example it seems that the `Customer`, the `Product` and the `Order` records are interdependent, but depending of the report design the algorithm can parse the self contained information of `Customers`, `Products` and `Orders` and just right before the csv output relate the different record with an ``id`` field
     (for uderstanding better the proposed approach for how to treat these kind of cases think at the concept of `foreign key <https://en.wikipedia.org/wiki/Foreign_key>`_ in the database realm).
+The mechanism for supporting this degree of interdependance it is by the use of ``Promises`` and the output of ``PromisesResolutionContexs``.
     The assumption breaks in the presence of a true dependence of the information.

 The developer that wants to add a series of reports to the supported ones, has to provide the specific implementation of the ``PdfFilter``, ``TextExtract`` and ``Deserialize`` functions (with them of the ``PdfBlock`` and ``TextBlock`` classes).
 Each ``xml`` page will be parsed by a ``PdfFilter`` function that will output a list of relevant ``PdfBlocks``.
 The content of these blocks is related and parsed by a function called ``TextExtract`` and output a list of blocks that have a one to one relation with the information that will populate a csv row called ``TextBlock``.
-Each block is parsed independently into an object (an abstract ``FinancialData``) that as to be one between the one reconnaissed by the system (for now ``Equity`` and ``Bond``).
-The financial data is then serialized in a python dict in a predefined way and output to a the resulting csv file.
+Each block is parsed independently into an object (an abstract ``FinancialData``) that as to be one between the one reconnaissed by the system (for now ``Equity`` and ``Bond``) or a ``PromisesResolutionContext``.
+The ``FinancialData`` can contain the actual data or deferred values called in this context 'promises' of value.
+In the most common case the financial data contain all the relevant data and is serialized in a python dict in a predefined way and output to a the resulting csv file.

 -------------
 ``PdfFilter``